Anzhenhua/academic-website/content/publication/conference-paper-JSC-2022/index.md

 ---
-title: 'Carrier-phase direct numerical simulation of a laboratory-scale liquid ammonia jet flame'
+title: 'Combustion characteristic of swirl flames using online cracking of ammonia to replace methane in a model gas turbine'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Meng Zhang
+  - Weijie Zhang
   - Jiangkuan Xing
-  - Meng Zhang
-  - Abhishek Lakshman Pillai
   - Ryoichi Kurose

 # Author notes (optional)